Zero-Day Audio DeepFake Detection via Retrieval Augmentation and Profile Matching: Knowledge-Based Retrieval Augmentation

-After constructing the knowledge database, we proceed to the retrieval and ensemble stage, shown in the bottom part of Fig. \ref{fig:general}.
-Let us focus on the retrieval stage first.
-Given a query utterance $q$, we use the same SSL CM and profile extractor as constructing $\mathcal{K}$ to obtain the query CM feature vector $\mathbf{x}_{q,cm}$, query feature profile vector $\mathbf{x}_{q,prof}$, and prediction score $s_{q}$.
+After constructing the knowledge database, we proceed to performing RA, shown in the bottom part of Fig. \ref{fig:general}.
+Firstly, at the retrieval stage, given a query utterance $q$, we use the same SSL-based CM and profile extractor as constructing $\mathcal{K}$ to obtain the query CM feature vector $\mathbf{x}_{q,cm}$, query profile feature vector $\mathbf{x}_{q,prof}$, and prediction score $s_{q}$.
 Note that we do not have the binary ground truth label from the query side.

 Denoting the query and knowledge vectors as $\mathbf{x}_q$ and $\mathbf{x}_i$, the set of the $k$ nearest neighbors $\mathcal{N}_q$ is found by selecting the indices of the vectors with the highest similarity scores: